 After undergoing surgery, patients will no longer need regular dialysis, and dietary restrictions will be minimal.

-If you have any questions about kidney transplantation, feel free to share your thoughts in the comment section below.
+If you have any questions about kidney transplantation, please share your thoughts in the comment section below.
 We would be thrilled to read them.